 If you have a low income, one of the best ways to improve your odds of approval is to apply with a co-signer.
 A co-signer is someone with a good credit score and steady income who agrees to take on responsibility for a loan if the primary borrower defaults.

 Lenders are more likely to approve borrowers with a co-signer, because they have a backup option in case the primary borrower defaults.
 Even if you can qualify for student loan refinancing without a co-signer, you may get a lower interest rate if you add a co-signer with stronger finances.

 Asking someone to co-sign on a loan — especially if you have a long repayment term — is a huge favor.
 The loan will appear on the co-signer’s credit report and could affect their ability to qualify for their own loans, and any late payments will impact the co-signer’s credit score.
-However, you can also request to remove your co-signer after a few years of payments with most companies, once you’ve had a chance to increase your income.
+However, some lenders offer the option to remove your co-signer after a few years of on-time payments once you’ve had a chance to increase your income.